Risk Management and Internal Control System

 The CWRMS is a combination of interrelated elements embedded into various business processes of the Company (including strategic and business planning processes) and implemented at all management levels by all employees of the Company.

-All strategic and financial and operational risks of the Company are reported within the CWRMS.
+All key risks of the Company are reported within the CWRMS, including the risks affecting the implementation of its Long-Term Development Programme and the risks related to day-to-day financial and business operations.
 Risk reports are delivered for review/approval to the members of the Board’s Audit Committee / the Board of Directors and communicated to the management.

 Risk Appetite of the Company